 Course selection Study abroad students can select courses across different disciplines provided they meet course prerequisites and the courses are not restricted (see "course restrictions").
 Information about our course structure can be found on Student Services Online .
 Course information for Law study abroad students only Undergraduate students in Law from non-Commonwealth countries must enrol in "LAWGENRL 443 - Introduction to Common Law" (10 points).
 Postgraduate students must enrol into LAW 700 or 701 (30 points).
 The introductory lecture for both courses is usually offered in block courses before the official start of semester.
 Note that non-Law majoring students must take this introductory course if they wish to take other Law courses at UOA.
 Undergraduate students in their penultimate or final year may also apply for a concession to enrol into Law postgraduate courses.
 The PG timetable is available at PG taught courses.
-Course restrictions (not Courses offered in Medicine, Surgery, Pharmacy and Optometry available to study abroad Nursing courses are not available in 2023 students) • Law courses are available for Law-majoring students except LAWGENRL 405, LAWGENRL 447, LAWGENRL 420, LAWGENRL 424, LAWGENRL 434, LAWGENRL 452, LAWGENRL 460, LAWPUBL 427.
-Non-Law majoring students may have a limits to courses they can take.
-Courses running for the whole academic year - e.g. PSYCH 308A and 308B (except students enrolled for the whole University of Auckland academic year - February to November) To the state of th 100 level courses in Fine Arts, Architecture and Planning (unless they are majoring in this subject at a home university) BUSINESS 111, 112 and 202 PROPERTY 103 Graduate School of Management courses running on a quarterly basis - e.g. BUSACT, BUSADMIN etc. Courses ending with the letters F or H - e.g. HISTORY 91F or MAORIHTH 14H.
-These are foundation year courses and not appropriate for Exchange students Stage I Engineering courses (ENGGEN 115, ENGGEN 121, ENGGEN 131, ENGGEN 140, ENGGEN 150, ENGSCI 111, ELECTENG 101, CHEMMAT 121) except for those ending in G Policy 702 Courses with limited Courses showing the letter "G" - e.g. PHYSICS 107G enrolment availability Psychology and Drama stage II & III courses 40.
-700 level Finance and Accounting courses We recommend that students have a second choice option for each course with limited enrolment availability.
+Course restrictions (not available to study abroad Courses offered in Medicine, Surgery, Pharmacy and Optometry Nursing courses are not available in 2023 students) Law courses are available to Law majoring students, apart from Part IV Advocacy, Mediation and Negotiation courses; non-Law majoring students can take LAW121G & Law electives (400 level Law courses) subject to spaces Courses running for the whole academic year - e.g. PSYCH 308A and 308B (except students enrolled for the whole University of Auckland academic year - February to November) 100 level courses in Fine Arts, Architecture and Planning (unless they are majoring in this subject at a home university) the American BUSINESS 111, 112 and 202 PROPERTY 103 Graduate School of Management courses running on a quarterly basis - e.g. BUSACT, BUSADMIN etc. • Courses ending with the letters F or H - e.g. HISTORY 91 F or MAORIHTH 14 H .
+These are foundation year courses and not appropriate for Exchange students Stage I Engineering courses (ENGGEN 115, ENGGEN 121, ENGGEN 131, ENGGEN 140, ENGGEN 150, ENGSCI 111, ELECTENG 101, CHEMMAT 121) except for those ending in G • Policy 702 Courses with limited • Courses showing the letter "G" - e.g. PHYSICS 107 G enrolment availability Psychology and Drama stage II & III courses 700 level Finance and Accounting courses We recommend that students have a second choice option for each course with limited enrolment availability.
 Students from these areas must apply early, in particular for Semester Two.